AnthonyGress/lab-dash/README.md

 ```

 # Usage
-Lab Dash can aslo be accessed from any web browser via `http://localhost:2022` or `192.168.x.x:2022` which should be your servers local IP address or yout hosted url `www.your-homepage.com`.
+Lab Dash can aslo be accessed from any web browser via
+- `http://localhost:2022` on the device running the container
+- `192.168.x.x:2022` on local network
+- `www.your-homepage.com` using your custom domain name

-Lab Dash can aslo be installed as an app on your computer/phone as a PWA (Progressive Web App):
+Lab Dash can also be installed as an app on your computer/phone as a PWA (Progressive Web App):
 - Using Google Chrome on Mac/Windows/Android/Linux
 - Using Safari on iOS/iPad OS via the share menu > add to homscreen